What does an ABS home based Interviewer do?

-Home based interviewers visit people in their homes, as well as contact people by telephone, asking questions and recording the answers on a notebook computer.
-The information collected from people is used to make informed decisions and develop policies to help make Australia a better place.
+Home based Interviewers visit people in their homes, as well as contact people by telephone, to conduct official government surveys by asking questions and recording the answers on a notebook computer.

 Hours of work involved

 Home based Interviewers are assigned a set number of interviews to complete each month.
 It is up to them to organise themselves, make appointments and encourage people to take part.

 - Interviewers work at times when people are free to be interviewed.

 - Home based Interviewers can work any time between 8.30am to 8.30pm Monday to Friday, and between 9.00am to 5.00pm on weekends.

 - Typically, most work is done between 5.00pm and 8.30pm.